datalad/datalad-blog/content/posts/annex-nextcloud/index.md

 git annex push nextcloud
 ```

-The remote, as it is, has one problem in terms of sharing: its URL is user-specific.
+So far, nothing special.
+However, the remote, as it is, has one problem in terms of sharing: its URL is user-specific.
 However, git-annex has an answer for that: the `--sameas` parameter declares that remotes use the same underlying storage.
 Because initremote performs a write test, and we intend for the share link to be read-only, we do it with the same URL first...

 ```
 WEBDAV_USERNAME=jdoe WEBDAV_PASSWORD=$MYTOKEN \